-F.6.3 Student Support Funds - Hardship grants
+F.5.1 Student Support Funds - Hardship Grants

 The College has limited funds available to help those in residence who suffer hardship arising from unexpected financial difficulties.
-Applications for these grants should be made to the College Accountant in the first instance..
-Students applying for financial support from College are expected to have applied for means-tested maintenance funding, but consideration will be given to cases where particular circumstances apply.
+Applications for these grants should be made to the College Accountant in the first instance.

-F.6.4 University Hardship Fund
+F.5.2 University Hardship Fund